cwittens/DispersiveShallowWater.jl/docs/src/basic_example.md

 scheme we want to use, the tolerances for the adaptive time-stepping, and the time values, where the solution values should be saved.
 In this case, we use the adaptive explicit Runge-Kutta method `Tsit5` by Tsitouras of order 5(4), which is implemented in the subpackage OrdinaryDiffEqTsit5.jl.
 If you want to use other time-stepping schemes, you can install the respective subpackage or the whole package OrdinaryDiffEq.jl, which will install every available solver.
-Here, we save the solution at 100 equidistant points.
+Here, we save the solution at 100 equidistant points in time.

 ```@example overview
 tspan = (0.0, 25.0)